Leicester City F.C.: Post-World War II (1949–2000)

-McGhee left the club unexpectedly in December 1995 while Leicester were top of the First Division to take charge of Wolverhampton Wanderers.
+McGhee left the club unexpectedly in December 1995, while Leicester were top of the First Division, to take charge of Wolverhampton Wanderers.
 McGhee was replaced by Martin O'Neill.
-Under O'Neill, Leicester qualified for the 1996 Football League play-offs and beat Crystal Palace 2–1 in the final through a 120th minute Steve Claridge goal to gain promotion to the Premier League.
+Under O'Neill, Leicester qualified for the 1996 Football League play-offs and beat Crystal Palace 2–1 in the final through a 120th-minute Steve Claridge goal to gain promotion to the Premier League.
 Following promotion, Leicester established themselves in the Premier League with four successive top ten finishes.
 O'Neill ended Leicester's 33-year wait for a major trophy, winning the League Cup twice, in 1997 and 2000, and Leicester were runners-up in 1999.
 Thus, the club qualified for the UEFA Cup in 1997–98 and 2000–01, the club's first European competition since 1961.
 In June 2000, O'Neill left Leicester City to take over as manager of Celtic.

 Decline in the early 21st century (2000–2008)

-O'Neill was replaced by former England under-21 coach Peter Taylor.
+Martin O'Neill was replaced by former England under-21 coach Peter Taylor.
 During this time, one of Leicester's European appearances ended in a 3–1 defeat to Red Star Belgrade on 28 September 2000 in the UEFA Cup.
-Leicester began well under Taylor's management, topping the Premier League for two weeks in the autumn and remaining in contention for a European place for most of the campaign, before a late season collapse dragged them down to a 13th-place finish.
+Leicester began well under Taylor's management, topping the Premier League for two weeks in the autumn and remaining in contention for a European place for most of the campaign, before a late-season collapse dragged them down to a 13th-place finish.

 Taylor was sacked after a poor start to the 2001–02 season, and his successor Dave Bassett lasted just six months before being succeeded by his assistant Micky Adams, the change of management being announced just before relegation was confirmed.
 Leicester won just five league matches all season.

 Leicester moved into the new 32,314-seat Walkers Stadium at the start of the 2002–03 season, ending 111 years at Filbert Street.
-Walkers, the Leicestershire-based crisp manufacturers, acquired the naming rights for a ten-year period.
+Walkers, the Leicester-based crisp manufacturers, acquired the naming rights for a ten-year period.
 In October 2002, the club went into administration with debts of £30 million.
-Some of the reasons were the loss of TV money (ITV Digital, itself in administration, had promised money to First Division clubs for TV rights), the large wage bill, lower than expected fees for players transferred to other clubs and the £37 million cost of the new stadium.
+Some of the reasons were the loss of TV money (ITV Digital, itself in administration, had promised money to First Division clubs for TV rights), the large wage bill, lower-than-expected fees for players transferred to other clubs and the cost of the new stadium.
 Adams was banned from the transfer market for most of the season, even after the club was rescued with a takeover by a consortium led by Gary Lineker.
 Adams guided Leicester to the runners-up spot in Division One and automatic promotion back to the Premier League with more than 90 points.
 However, Leicester lasted only one season in the top flight and were relegated to the newly labelled Championship, previously known as Division One.